-CAMathories™ is happy to announce the winners of our first
+CAMathories™ is excited to announce our 2nd International MathArt Contest.

-Details of the winners can be found here on our website.
+Details of the contest can be found on the Announcement page on our website.

 Register as a CAMathories™ member to see fun Mathematics videos designed and made by our Mathematics Advisor, Dr. Lorna Ayton; post any mathematics questions anytime to our Members’ Forum and Dr. Lorna will reply as soon as she can.